VirtuosoResearch/ML4RoadSafety/dataset_construction/README.md

 - wspd: Avg Wind Speed
 - pres: Sea Level Air Pressure

 After extracting the historical data for a particular node, the feature data for a few months is not available.
 The following methodology has been adopted to impute this missing data:

 - Replace with the feature data of the same month the following year
 - Replace with the feature data of the same month the previous year
 - Replace with the average of previous month and next month feature data

-### Inherent Graph Features:

-The following features have been calculated which might help in improving the performance of the model:
+Besides, the following features have been calculated which might help in improving the performance of the model:

-- Node Degree
-- Betweenness Centrality
-- Node Position
+- Node degree and betweenness centrality
-  - Latitude
+- Node position: Latitude and longitude
-  - Longitude

 ### Creating the Final dataset: